An early-morning raid on a hotel saw a number of leading Fifa executives detained by the authorities

 Tangled Webb

 Fifa vice president Jeffrey Webb of Concacaf is also understood to have been among those detained in Zurich.
+That is the second name to emerge already.

 The 50-year-old was actually one of several Fifa officials to publicly call for the Garcia Report into allegations of corruption to be published.